-About the network of systems used to manage and process data, and store and deliver services and products.
+Network of systems used to manage, process data, store, deliver services and products.

 About, and how to submit a naming proposal for undersea and surface maritime features.

 Merging electronic marine information on ships and on shore to improve safe navigation.

 Accomplishments in modern hydrography and charting under Canada’s Oceans Protection Plan.